 The Intervention - Mellow Bumps

 Mellow Bumps is delivered antenatally to groups of pregnant women in 6 weekly 2-hour sessions.
 It is aimed at pregnant women with additional social care needs.
 Mellow Bumps aims to increase a mother-to-be’s knowledge and understanding about mother focused activities for managing stress, anxiety and self-care, baby focused activities which help the mother to bond with her unborn baby and to recognise the baby’s social-emotional development, relaxation to decrease stress and anxiety during and after pregnancy and ‘have-a-go’ activities to allow mothers to put these into practice at home.
+To access further information about Mellow Bumps click here.

 The Service - 3D Drumchapel